Searching for details:

-A soil-carrying capsule leaves a robotic lunar base, as envisioned by Russian engineers circa 2004.
+A soil-carrying capsule leaves a robotic lunar base, as envisioned by Russian engineers circa 2004 and 2014.
 Credit: NPO Lavochkin

 One Luna-Grunt flight scenario apparently called for a dual mission of the rover and a relay moon orbiter onboard the Zenit rocket and a subsequent launch of the return rocket to carry soil samples from the Moon to Earth.

 Artist depiction of the Lunokhod mission from the Luna-Grunt project descending onto the lunar surface.
 Click to enlarge.

 A depiction of Lunokhod mission at the beginning of 2010s.

 Artist depiction of the return rocket ascending from the surface of the Moon.

 Another depiction of the Russian lunar soil-sample return vehicle and its ascent stage (top), which was identified around 2010 as Luna-Resurs-2.2.

 The Luna-Resurs-2 soil-carrying spacecraft as it was envsioned by 2009.
 At the time, it was expected to fly in 2018 on the Soyuz-2.1b rocket.